-Wayne Mathis played two pro seasons, then later found way back to game by chance, as a scout
+Wayne Mathis played two pro seasons, later turned scout

 Wayne Mathis' path back to baseball presented itself by chance, according to The Victoria Advocate.